InternetOfPeers/persians/README_Persian.md

 2. Remember to include at least 80,000 gas with the transaction.
 Some wallets (such as Parity) should automatically detect the correct amount.
 But others may detect the default (such as 21,000) and if you send without increasing this, the tx will fail!
 2. You will be awarded balance based on your contribution, and can continue to send additional transactions in the future.
 3. At any time you can check your balance, using the steps below
-4. At ICO completion, you execute the “claimToken()” function on the contract, which will send your new PRS tokens to the same address you used to send in your contribution.
+4. At ICO completion, execute the “claimToken()” function on the contract, which will send your PRS tokens to the same address you used to send your contribution.

 *If you are using a contract, or a multi-sig wallet, or any other contract based wallet, you must instead execute the “contribute” function on the contract, sending along with it the amount of ETH you wish to contribute.
 Otherwise all of the above steps still apply.*

 ## To Execute a Function on the ICO Contract:
-**Note** *If you are executing any function which returns a value of "Tokens" it will return the "raw" number of PRS tokens, which must be divided by 1,000,000,000,000,000,000 in order to get the "Actual" number of PRS tokens.*
+**Note** *If you are executing any function which returns a value of "Tokens" it will return the "raw" number of PRS tokens, which must be divided by 1,000,000,000,000,000,000 in order to get the "Actual" number of PRS tokens.
+(PRS tokens have 18 decimal)*
 eg: `197,321,000,000,000,000,000,000 = 197.321 PRS`
 ### For Parity Users:
 1. Access the Parity Web UI